-Pledge to take actions that will address access and opportunity for all students by highlighting inequities and increasing awareness, organizing for change, and growing the movement.
+Pledge to take actions that will address access and opportunity for all students by highlighting inequities, increasing awareness, and organizing for change.

 Talking About Race

-See resources, including classroom appropriate lesson plans, along with guides on how to have tough conversations with peers and students.
+Resources to help facilitate conversations about race, including classroom appropriate lesson plans, guides on having tough conversations with peers and students, and more...